DataDog/datadog-agent/docs/cluster-agent/HORIZONTAL_POD_AUTOSCALING.md

 ```
 And indeed 824 * 3 replicas = 2472.

-*Disclaimer*: The DCA processes the metrics set in different HPA manifests and queries Datadog to get values every 20 seconds.
-Kubernetes queries the DCA every 30 seconds.
+*Disclaimer*: The Datadog Cluster Agent processes the metrics set in different HPA manifests and queries Datadog to get values every 20 seconds.
+Kubernetes queries the Datadog Cluster Agent every 30 seconds.
 Both frequencies are configurable.
 As this process is done asynchronously, you should not expect to see the above rule verified at all times, especially if the metric varies.